 Regular polyester is often known as filament polyester, and the fibers of this polyester are then passed through the agitation process, which results in yarn.
 At the same time, the fabric made from this yarn is known as spun polyester.

 What is spun polyester used for?

 Just because the spun polyester is too soft, it is considered better to be used as fabrics that are not used very frequently, such as clothes.
 It is durable, but its longevity can decrease if you wash it very often.
 For that reason, below are the best areas where spun polyester is used all around the world:

 These uses are appreciated as they do not require frequent washing.
 However, spun polyester is also used for applications like sewing clothing, trousers, blouses, shirts, jackets, blankets, etc.

-Spun polyester is attractive, soft yet strong, and durable which makes it a good choice for different kinds of sewing applications.
-It is widely used for sewing decorative pieces.
-It is also used to make designed and unique patterns on things like denim, leather, and almost all light fabrics.
+Spun polyester is attractive, soft yet firm, and durable, making it a good choice for different sewing applications.
+It is widely used for decorative sewing pieces, and it is also used to make designed and unique patterns on things like denim fabric, leather, and almost all light fabrics.

 For sewing purposes, spun polyester is used to sew overcoats, security clothing, sportswear, bed sheets, tablecloths, shoe accessories, and much more.
 A spun polyester thread is also used for different applications in the automobile industry and upholstery furniture.